-To date, we have not generated any revenue from product sales.
-Our revenue to date has primarily consisted of the upfront payments and milestone payments received pursuant to the Janssen Agreement.
+Our revenue to date has primarily consisted of license revenue pursuant to the upfront payments and milestone payments received under the Janssen Agreement.
+In 2022, the collaboration with Janssen started to generate collaboration revenue from product sales of CARVYKTI.
 Our ability to generate product revenue and to become profitable will depend upon our ability to successfully develop, obtain regulatory approval and commercialize cilta-cel and our other product candidates.
-Because of the numerous risks and uncertainties associated with product development and regulatory approval, we are unable to predict the amount, timing or whether we will be able to obtain product revenue.